rocketlaunchr/react/README.md

 * Try to avoid importing `fmt` package (either directly or indirectly).
 * Use **react.JSFn()** and use native javascript functions as much as possible.
 * https://github.com/gopherjs/gopherjs/wiki/JavaScript-Tips-and-Gotchas
+* See if [jsgo](https://github.com/dave/jsgo) is appropriate for your web-based project.

 ## Future Work